RISHABH1270/Kubernetes_Cheatsheet/README.md

 ## 🌍 Service in Kubernetes

 Services exposes your app to outer world and it provides you a consistent endpoint (IP + DNS name).
-A Service selects pods using labels and then forwards traffic to them.
+A Service selects pods using labels and selectors then forwards traffic to them.

+Pod-to-Pod Communication? → Yes, typically via a Service
+While Pods can technically communicate directly using their IPs, this is not recommended because Pod IPs are ephemeral — they change when a Pod restarts or reschedules.
+Instead, use a Service to give a stable DNS name and virtual IP.
+Example: One Pod calls another via http://my-service.namespace.svc.cluster.local

 There are 4 types of Services:

-- NodePort (Access the application through the port exposed by the node and then internal routing to targeted port happens)
+### 🔌 NodePort (Access the application through the port exposed by the node and then internal routed to targeted port of the application)

-#### Sample YAML for Nodeport
+Sample YAML for Nodeport

 ```yaml
 apiVersion: v1
 kind: Service